As I've said before I LOVE Creed fragrances, so I am a bit biased...

 Creed's site describes Millesime Imperial as: "Launched in 1994 to celebrate Creed's 140th anniversary as supplier to the Imperial Courts of Europe.
 Exotic wood and musk notes are enlivened with a refreshing marine note.

 I would describe it as the perfect combination of masculine and feminine, it's another scent that I get constant compliments on, and that lasts me all day.

-Like I said when I reviewed Creed's Love in Black, the pricetag for Creed Parfums is hefty - I usually get mine on Ebay for slightly less, but for me they are absolutely worth it: long-wearing and stunning scents, and gorgeous packaging!
+Like I said when I reviewed Creed's Love in Black, the pricetag for Creed Parfums is hefty - I usually get mine on Ebay for slightly less, but for me they are absolutely worth it: long-wearing and stunning scents, and unrivalled gorgeous bottles!

 First burst of scents are lemon and an aquatic note, 5 minutes later, the leather, salt, and a hint of green appears.
 When reading the description for this I could not fathom what "salt" smelled like, and I imagined it wouldn't be very pleasant...until I smelled MI.
 Aaahhh thats what they mean.
 Thats nice.
 The drydown is wonderful and works with my chemistry.
 I may not always like all the Creed scents, but they are definitely complex and unique.
 This is a winner for me.
 2 sprays 6 hours later and I can still smell it on me.

 Millesime Imperial is a sophisticated citrus fragrance, with a salty aquatic note, and gentle woods in the base to anchor it.
 Very well balanced, lasts reasonably well on me.
 If you like lemon scents, give this a try.
 Millesime Imperial is usually marketed as a men's fragrance, but I think many women could wear it as well.

 I love this scent but its not my favorite from Creed.
 The down fall is that after a few hours i cant smell this on me and have to re-spray it again but apart from that its a lovelly scent.